How To Make Stretch Bracelets (That Won’t Break) – a Fun Summer Kids’ Craft

 Let me know in the comments if your kids enjoyed this project, and tell me what words and phrases they used!
 I love to hear when you enjoy my tutorials and projects!

-Until next time… happy beading!
+Until next time… happy crafting!

 Want the FREE list of 175+ sayings for stretch bracelets?

-Get it from our Resource Library!
+It’s #172 in my Free Resource Library!
 You’ll receive the password for the Resource Library instantly after filling out the form below!